DHTMLX/docs-suite/docs/sidebar/features.md

 ## How to customize DHTMLX Sidebar and change its size

-In this section you can learn how to customize a Sidebar and configure its size
+In this section you can learn how to customize a Sidebar and configure its size.

 | Topic                                                                 | Description                                                                       |
 | --------------------------------------------------------------------- | --------------------------------------------------------------------------------- |